If combining your Passion with Philanthropy and Profit sounds too good to be true we would like to introduce you to Impact Investing.

 The allocation grows faster than the need that it serves, and the cycle becomes self-sustaining.

-AN IMPACT INVESTOR INTENDS TO INITIATE MEASURABLE, BENEFICIAL, SOCIAL OR ENVIRONMENTAL IMPACT AS WELL AS FINANCIAL GAINS THROUGH AN INVESTMENT INTO COMPANIES OR ORGANIZATIONS IN EMERGING OR DEVELOPING MARKETS.
+AN IMPACT INVESTOR INTENDS TO INITIATE MEASURABLE, BENEFICIAL, SOCIAL OR ENVIRONMENTAL IMPACT AS WELL AS FINANCIAL GAINS THROUGH AN INVESTMENT INTO COMPANIES OR ORGANISATIONS IN EMERGING OR DEVELOPING MARKETS.

 Inside the Machine